tenclass/mvisor-win-vgpu-driver/README.md

 ```
 - We chose Direct-IO as the data transport type between usermode and kernelmode, but using Nether-IO would get better performance than Direct-IO.
 - We have implemented all the features supported on linux host, but the blob feature was not supported in VM migration.
-- In order to use blob feature, you may need to patch the vrend_state.inferred_gl_caching_type in libvirglrenderer to let your guest driver get VIRGL_CAP_ARB_BUFFER_STORAGE.
+- In order to use blob feature, you may need to patch the vrend_state.inferred_gl_caching_type in [Virglrenderer](https://gitlab.freedesktop.org/virgl/virglrenderer) to let your guest driver get VIRGL_CAP_ARB_BUFFER_STORAGE.
 ```c
    if (has_feature(feat_arb_buffer_storage) && !vrend_state.use_external_blob) {
       const char *vendor = (const char *)glGetString(GL_VENDOR);